music-brain88/ReNomIMG/README.md

 `renom_img`

-Second command can be called in any folder and creates `dataset` folder in current directory.
+Second command can be called in any folder and creates `datasrc` folder in current directory.
 Please set your dataset to the created directory.